cheatsnake/backend-cheats/README.md

 <div align="right"><a href="#top">Contents ⬆️</a></div>

--   ### Users, groups and permissions
+-   ### Users, groups, and permissions

     Linux-based operating systems are multi-user.
 This means that several people can run many different applications at the same time on the same computer.
-For the Linux system to be able to "recognize" a user, he must be logged in and therefore each user must have a unique name and a secret password.
+For the Linux system to be able to "recognize" a user, he must be logged in, and therefore each user must have a unique name and a secret password.

     -   Working with users
         ```sh